-When you think of Cardinals home run leaders, who are the first two players that come to mind?
+When you think of single-season Cardinals home run leaders, who are the first two players that come to mind?
 If your answers weren’t Mark McGwire and Albert Pujols, then I don’t know what to tell you.
 We’ll go through the top-10 home run-hitting seasons in Cardinals history below, and unsurprisingly, those two dudes are heavily featured.

 Cardinals Home Run Leaders: Top 10